pwr-cloudprogramming/a7-louis-marceron/README.md

 This is a simple TicTacToe game made with Svelte and Bun.

 ## TODO
+- [ ] Only store the build files in the docker
 - [ ] Store the ws connection in a store to avoid creating a new connection every time the component is created
 - [ ] In multiplayer mode, do the action in local and then send it to the server